 School nurses are still able to offer confidential advice and support on a wide range of issues including behaviour, continence, sleep, healthy eating, self-harm, minor accidents and illnesses, and long term health conditions.
 You can text them on 07480 635423.
 Young people age 11-19 can also use this number to use the Chathealth service about any concerns or health issues.

 Child development centre and therapy services have had to change how they work currently in response to the coronavirus situation.
-Some therapists and health visitors are being moved to frontline services during this emergency.
 East Sussex services have told us that community paediatricians are aiming to review children by telephone rather than face to face where appropriate and start assessments by telephone, so that face to face assessments may take place later.
 They are continuing to give advice to colleague professionals as needed and offer advice and signposting to families with urgent issues.
 The Nurse teams will continue to provide advice often over the telephone, and will be ensuring that there is no face to face contact if symptoms are present.
 They are looking at possible ways that they could provide additional support over the telephone.

 There is now a centralised email for all enquires too email@example.com

 CITES like many NHS services may have staff redeployed to meet urgent needs elsewhere in the NHS during this crisis period so expect some changes and delays.
 But the service is still taking new referrals and providing Initial Assessments via telephone or video, and therapy support to the most complex children with critical health support needs.

 The School Health Service is operating in a different way at the moment.
 Referrals can be made through the single point of access 01323 464222 and phone appointments will be offered where appropriate.
 Chathealth confidential texting service for young people aged 11-19 is available as normal.
 Young people can text the school health team about any concerns or health issues on 07507 332473.
 The number is monitored Monday to Friday, 9am to 5pm.